Cherreads

 Kulapati Vedanand—the supreme head of Vidyānanda Gurukula—walked at the front, his every step echoing timeless discipline.
 His deep orange robes flowed like sacred flames, whispering ancient truths as he walks.
 Calm yet commanding, silence woven with every fold.
 His silver-streaked hair was tied high, his gaze unreadable yet aware of everything.

-Beside him strode Acharya Dhanvantri—the revered sage of ancient medicine, whose very name whispered through healing halls across Vanjipura.
+Beside him strode Mahacharya Dhanvantri—the revered sage of ancient ayurveda[3], whose very name whispered through healing halls across Vanjipura.
 His simple robes bore the scent of crushed herbs and sandalwood.
 Where he stepped, the ground felt blessed.

 Ved stood motionless, heart lurching in his chest.
-He felt the pull—not of fear, but of awe, as if reality itself had drawn back a curtain to show him the two stars that held this universe together.
+He felt the pull—not of fear, but of awe, as if reality itself had drawn back a curtain to show him the two stars that held in this universe.

 He inhaled slowly, deeply, grounding himself in the moment.